Rick and Morty recap: The Vat of Acid the best season 4 episode so far

 Rick and Morty fans who complained about the meta, fourth-wall-breaking concoction that was Never Ricking Morty can now kick back with a pickle and some interdimensional cable and relax.
-Sunday's show, The Vat of Acid Episode, proves that the Adult Swim animated comedy is back in a hilarious, creative groove.
-Just when the episode seemed to be about one inventive, goofy plot, it seamlessly switched to another one.
+Episode 8, The Vat of Acid Episode, proves the Adult Swim animated comedy is back in a hilarious, creative groove.
+Just when the episode seemed to be about one inventive, goofy plot, it seamlessly switched to another.
 Stop reading if you haven't watched the May 17 episode yet, because here come the spoilers.

 If you've watched the preview from last week, you know the setup.
 Rick warns Morty that if a crystal-trading deal goes wrong, he needs to jump into the same vat of acid that Rick jumps into, which WHAAAAA?
 But it's just another day for the grandson of Rick Sanchez, because Rick has a wonderfully elaborate fake vat of acid, complete with breathing tubes, microphones to hear what people on the surface are saying and fake bones that float up to make it appear that R&M have disintegrated right off this mortal coil.